antronerds/r2-tutorials/docs/Introduction.md

 explaining how to add your own data and how to export data from R2 for use in other tools.

-By using the book creation tool you can select chapters and create your own pdf suited to your specific needs.

 We hope that these tutorials will be helpful.
 If you have any comments or suggestions you're welcome to contact us through the [R2